Edward Cornwallis: Personal life

-In 1763, Cornwallis married Mary Townshend, daughter of Charles Townshend, 2nd Viscount Townshend and Dorothy Townshend (Walpole), the sister of Robert Walpole.
+In 1763, Cornwallis married Mary Townshend (d.
+29 December 1776), daughter of Charles Townshend, 2nd Viscount Townshend, and Dorothy Townshend (Walpole), the sister of Robert Walpole.
 His marriage to Mary did not produce any children.
-His brother, Charles Cornwallis, 1st Earl Cornwallis married Mary's half sister, Elizabeth, daughter of Charles and his first wife, Elizabeth Pelham.
+His brother, Charles Cornwallis, 1st Earl Cornwallis, married Mary's half sister, Elizabeth, daughter of Charles and his first wife, Elizabeth Pelham.
 Through his brother's marriage, he became uncle of Charles Cornwallis, 1st Marquess Cornwallis.